 Panel requests are fulfilled in the order they are submitted.
 The earlier a request is submitted the greater likelihood we will be able to coordinate a team for your class.

-If you have any questions regarding training scheduling, please contact Roxie Patton, Graduate Intern, Office of Student Activities at (937) 775-5570 or email Susan Vance.
+If you have any questions regarding training scheduling, please contact Susan Ross, Graduate Intern, Office of Student Activities at (937) 775-5570 or email her at: Susan Ross.

 What Faculty Are Saying

 “The panel that you helped to coordinate was one of the most powerful experiences for the students in my Democracy and Education course.
 They were very affected and are producing tremendous work as a result; their responses to the event are reflecting a considerable cultural competence that I have never seen in fresh(wo)men before.
 Thank you so much for working to bring such high quality hearts and minds to share with my class.
 I was amazed at the level of maturity, vulnerability, and the courageous handling of complexities that accompany LGBTQ issues.
 I will recommend this group many times over.
 I have been teaching about issues of sexual orientation for 5 years now, and this was the single most profitable hour of education both for me and my students.
 Thanks so much.”

 Christa Preston Agiro, Ph.D., Assistant Professor

 Department of Teacher Education and